-In the event that your vehicle experiences a component related concern, please contact your Ford or Lincoln Mercury dealership.
-The Ford Motor Company Trained Technicians who work at Ford or Lincoln Mercury dealerships are specifically trained to understand your vehicle.
+In the event that your vehicle experiences a component related concern, please contact your Ford dealership.
+The Ford Motor Company Trained Technicians who work at Ford dealerships are specifically trained to understand your vehicle.

 A proper repair begins with a thorough system check.
-A Factory Authorized Systems Check can ONLY be found at a Ford or Lincoln Mercury dealership.
+A Factory Authorized Systems Check can ONLY be found at a Ford dealership.
 In some circumstances, the technician may need to request your authorization to perform additional operations to determine the final diagnosis.
 The technician's goal is to ensure that your vehicle is fixed right the first time, at the best value to you.

-The following list represents several of the Factory Authorized Systems Checks available at participating Ford or Lincoln Mercury dealers:
+The following list represents several of the Factory Authorized Systems Checks available at participating Ford dealers: